 top of page

-Sadness to Joy: The Paradox of Grief, Part 2
+The Paradox of Grief, Part two.

 woman leaping joyfully into the air at the beach.
 Article Sadness to Joy: The Paradox of Grief

-A Divine Connection
+A Divine Connection to Joy

 Those who sow in tears shall reap in joy.
 (Ps.
 126:5) Weeping may endure for a night, but joy comes in the morning.
 (Ps.
-30:5) For I will turn their mourning to joy, will comfort them, and make them rejoice rather than sorrow. ( Jer.
+30:5) For I will turn their mourning to joy, will comfort them, and make them rejoice rather than sorrow.
+(Jer.
 31:13)

-It was as if someone flipped the switch to On after having been off for so long.
-The switch being my emotions.
-Much to my surprise, I felt relief.
-I experienced God’s presence, comforting me like a warm blanket.
-It wasn’t too late after all.
-In fact, I was right on time.
-The intense pain of years of unresolved grief flooded back to me, and God used that moment to bring healing.
 The good news was, although my joy was missing for years, I have a redemptive and powerful God who was able to restore my joy and who now allows me to help others on their journey of grieving.

 Now, in my mind’s eye, I can see Ga-Ga with her glasses hanging around her neck, her bright red lipstick, and her beautiful smile.
 There was such warmth to her.
-Her presence brought peace and assurance that everything was OK.
+Her presence brought peace and assurance that everything was okay.

 As I share this memory now, my heart still aches to recall it.
 Before Ga-Ga’s passing, I had never known anyone who had died, and it never occurred to me that suddenly my grandmother would no longer be a vital part of my everyday life.
 The greatest gift a person can give you is to show you are loved no matter what, you have a safe place you can call home, and you can be yourself without fear of judgment.